E-commerce

 The signals that really help

-• Complete summary : products, quantities, discounts, fees, taxes, shipping.
+• Complete summary: products, quantities, discounts, fees, taxes, shipping.

-• Visible policies : returns, refunds, timeframes, contact.
+• Visible policies: returns, refund, timelines, contact.

 What is better to avoid